tmcelrath/cucujoideaworldcatalog/pages/about.md

 ---
 title: About
-contact_email: user@example.com
+contact_email: monotomidae@gmail.com
 copyright: All content is CC 0 so that it maybe be shared throughout the world in places like Wikipedia.
-citation: Project collaborative.
-2022.
-Website title.
-Available at https://example.com.
+citation: Cucujoidea World Catalog Curators.
+2023.
+Cucujoidea World Catalog (CWC) curated in TaxonWorks [software].
+Available at https://sfg.taxonworks.org/api/v1/.
 ---

 # {{frontmatter.title}}